codingMustache/codingMustache/README.md

 ## Joke of the Day

-Where do hamburgers go to dance?
-The meat-ball.
+Why did Mozart kill all his chickens?
+Because when he asked them who the best composer was, they'd all say "Bach bach bach!"

 ## Daily Trivia

-Australia, Japan, and Southeast Asia are in which ITU Region?
+How many bytes are in a single Kibibyte?
- 1. Region 4
+ 1. 1024
- 2. Region 2
+ 2. 2400
- 3. Region 1
+ 3. 1000
- 4. Region 3
+ 4. 1240

 <details>
   <summary>Answer</summary>
-  Region 3
+  1024
 </details>